ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_045/Transcripts/Prose/gs045-1_ActInf GuestStream 045.1 ~ Ramstead & Albarracin The inner screen model of consciousness_transcript.md

 I think this question was for Ali or Maxwell, so one of you has.

 1:31:13 _Maxwell:_
-To decide whether I thought it was for Ally.
+To decide whether I thought it was for Ali.

 1:31:16 _Ali:_
 That was great.